webduinoio/micropython-espnow/docs/library/espnow.rst

           def recv_cb(e):
               print(e.irecv(0))
           e.irq(recv_cb)

-  If *arg* is provided, it will be passed as an argument to the callback function instead.

   The `irq()<ESPNow.irq()>` callback method is an alternative method for processing incoming espnow messages, especially if the data rate is moderate